glimpse-project/glimpse-training-data/pre-processor-configs/README.md

 The noise configuration helps us model different types of sensor noise so that our training data is a more realistic representation of the data we will see from real cameras.

+### Foreground Edge Swizzle

+This simply adds noise to the silhouette of our cleanly rendered bodies.
+This is done with a 3x3 sliding window and when the center pixel is an edge between the background and the body then one of its 8 neighbours is randomly picked to replace the edge pixel.

 ### Gaussian